sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_us_accidents.md

 ## Format
 The data is provided in terms of a CSV file.
-Following table describes the data attributes (visit the [paper](#) to learn more about these attributes and how we obtained them):
+Following table describes the data attributes (visit our [paper](#) to learn more about these attributes and how we obtained them):

 | \# | Attribute | Description | Nullable |
 |:------:|:---------:|-------------|:--------:|